molliemarie/D3Workshops/2019-3-6_D3Bar/README.md

 ## Interactions!

 Alright, now time for some simple interactions!

-TKTK: List of what we'll do:
+We will make it so that on hover:

+- the color of the bar changes
+- a count label appears above the bar

 ### 13. Color change on hover